jenmei/green_fields_ruby/README.markdown

 > sprinkle -c -v -s config/ruby_outreach.rb

 This should be all that's needed to install the list above.

+To do and possible to do items:

+* Finish testing.
+Not entirely sure it all works.
+* Figure out how to mark NetBeans icon on the desktop as trusted (right now, if you click on it, it asks you whether you trust it.
+After clicking yes, you need to double-click on the icon again to launch)
+* Separate out NetBeans and Java.
+* Reorganize files -- these packages are a mix of things from various sources plus some new code.

 [1]: http://changelog.complete.org/archives/496-how-to-solve-the-following-packages-cannot-be-authenticated